Looking for Disney Channel Auditions in 2020?

 Actual Disney casting directors DO NOT charge upfront fees.

-Disney does not advertise auditions on the radio or walk around malls and grocery stores looking for kids.
+Disney does not advertise auditions on the radio or walk around malls and grocery stores looking for cute kids to put into a Disney movie.

 Disney Channel is not in the business of selling classes, photos or convention services.